wawandco/milo/README.md

 - [0003] Inline css is not allowed p.e: style="background-color: red;".
 - [0009] inline-style-disabled: Inline style cannot be use.
-- [TODO] inline-script-disabled: Inline script cannot be use.
+- [0017] inline-script-disabled: Inline script cannot be use.

 ## Copyright